PCAT Composite Score

 What is Available for You after Giving the PCAT?

 At the end of the exam, you get a score report at the Pearson VUE Testing Center.
 However, that is not the official score report as your Writing section is still not scored.
 The only official score report that you get will be after 5 weeks of giving the test.
 There is no extra information provided on the items that you attempted incorrectly or about the review of the essays.

 What is the PCAT Composite Score and How is it Calculated?

-The PCAT official score report shows two types of scores: scaled scores and percentile ranks.
+The official score report shows two types of scores: scaled scores and percentile ranks.
 There is also a combined score for the five multiple-choice sub-sections.
-This is the PCAT composite score.
-This information is also available on the official website of the PCAT: http://www.pcatweb.info/Scoring-and-Reporting.php.
+This is the composite score of PCAT.
+This information is also available on the official website: http://www.pcatweb.info/Scoring-and-Reporting.php.

 For instance, if a candidate gets 407 scaled score in Verbal Ability, 392 scaled score in Biology, 407 scaled score in Reading Comprehension, 424 scaled score in Quantitative Ability and 446 scaled score in Chemistry, the composite scaled score will be the average of these scores and the value will be 415.

 Similarly, the candidate may get 60 percentile rank in Verbal Ability, 27 percentile rank in Biology, 64 percentile rank in Reading Comprehension, 86 percentile rank in Quantitative Ability and 96 percentile rank in Chemistry.
 The composite percentile rank thus derived will be 78, which is actually the unweighted average of all the values.